 Thyroid hormone replacement therapy has dramatically improved chronic urticaria in patients who had normal thyroid function but had evidence of thyroid autoimmunity.

-Some Useful Natural Treatments:
+Some Useful Natural Remedies and Treatments:

 1. Soak in a lukewarm bath or use cool compresses that acts as antihistamine to reduce the allergic response.
 Avoid heat or rubbing this will release more histamines and therefore cause more hives.